readingcapital/readingcapital.github.io/volume-1/index.md

 The workers who cooperate are not the subjects of their cooperation.
 It is only capital which brings them together and impose cooperation on them.
-Capital must hence supervise this cooperation and assert it against individual workers.
+Capital must supervise this cooperation and assert it against individual workers.
 This requires a new strata of workers which exercise this control and supervision.

 Cooperation is the logically first method of production of relative